 In some cases, if other treatments have not worked, your doctor may suggest removing the lower part of your food pipe to stop a cancer from developing.
 This is quite a major operation.
 We have more information about surgery to the oesophagus.

-It can be difficult to live with a condition like Barrett’s oesophagus and the uncertainty it can bring.
-People react differently and there is no right or wrong way to cope.
-Finding out about your condition and its treatment can help some people feel more in control.
+It can be difficult to cope with knowing that you have Barrett’s oesophagus.
+You may worry about the chance of developing cancer.
+Everyone is different and there is no right or wrong way to cope.
+Finding out about the condition and its treatment can help some people feel more in control.

-- Barrett's Oesophagus Campaign promotes research into Barrett’s oesophagus and they produce some useful leaflets that are available from their website
+The Barrett's Oesophagus Campaign promotes research into Barrett’s oesophagus and has useful leaflets available on it’s website.

 Question about cancer?
 Contact our information nurse team